BiggerPockets/patterns/_patterns/set-a-ttl-on-every-cached-object.md

 name: Set a TTL on every cached object
 ---

 Caching is hard enough on its own, and it's only made harder when trying to debug a user hitting a stale cache.
-Instead of letting a cached object become very stale, set a sane TTL on it so that it automatically expires.
+Instead of letting a cached object become very stale, set a sane time-to-live (TTL) on it so that it automatically expires.

 ## Good